pks5/ui5strap/README.md

-ui5strap 0.11.6-SNAPSHOT
+Ui5Strap 1.0.0-SNAPSHOT
 ========================

-The independent SAPUI5 / OpenUI5 App Development Toolkit based on Bootstrap.
+Build apps with UI5 and Bootstrap.

 Get more information at http://ui5strap.com

 DOCUMENTATION
 -------------

-Documentation is online available at http://ui5strap.com/docs/
+Online documentation is available at http://ui5strap.com/manual/

 EXAMPLES
 --------

-See Ui5Strap in action at http://ui5strap.com/examples.html
+See Ui5Strap in action at http://ui5strap.com/examples/

 LICENSE
 -------